mikro-orm/mikro-orm/docs/versioned_docs/version-4.2/identity-map.md

 1. `GET /book/:id` that returns just the book, without populating anything
 2. `GET /book-with-author/:id` that returns the book and its author populated

-Now when someone requests same book via both of those endpoints, you could end up with both returning the same output:
+Now when someone requests the same book via both of those endpoints, you could end up with both returning the same output:

 1. `GET /book/1` returns `Book` without populating its property `author` property